 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-Switchers Made Simple is a trademark of Texas Instruments.
 SIMPLE SWITCHER is a registered trademark of Texas Instruments.

+Switchers Made Simple, Simple Switcher are registered trademarks of dcl_owner.

 All other trademarks are the property of their respective owners.